Employee Signed Off Work with Stress?

 Does an employee get sick pay for stress-related absence?

-If an employee has been signed off work with stress for more than four consecutive days, in most cases they will be entitled to statutory sick pay (SSP) as a minimum, or any contractual sick pay entitlement.
+If an employee has been signed off work with stress for more than four consecutive days, they will generally be entitled to Statutory Sick Pay (SSP) as a minimum, or any contractual sick pay entitlement provided by the employer.

 Can you dismiss an employee off work with stress?

-If an employee has been signed off work with stress on a long-term basis, even with the support of their GP, the employer is not legally obliged to keep the job available on an open-ended basis for the employee.
+If an employee has been signed off work with stress on a long-term basis, the employer is not legally obliged to keep the job available on an open-ended basis for the employee.

 As part of the procedure, the employer should investigate and take professional advice on the underlying medical reasons for the absence.